 In August 2007, a sleeping giant had awoken; a rebellion rumbled loud enough to remind us that there are countries in this world that have fallen under lock and key.
 While the BBC aired shaky footage of monks, military, tear gas and gunshots, Burma (now Myanmar) was thrust back into the Western consciousness.
 The country had closed its doors in 1962, and bolted them tighter still, after a student uprising in ’88 ended in a bloodbath.
-August 2007 marked the beginning of the Saffron Revolution; after decades of suffering, starvation, deprivation and a constant climate of fear, the military junta removed the subsidies on petrol and fuel, forcing prices to rise between 66 and 100 per cent in only a week.
+August 2007 marked the beginning of the Saffron Revolution; after decades of suffering, starvation, deprivation and a constant climate of fear, the military junta removed the subsidies on petrol and fuel, forcing prices to rise between sixty-six and one hundred per cent in only a week.
 This was the catalyst that united a nation against its cruel tormentors.

 Skum (left) and Crash (right) in Yangon, 2013.
 Photo by Greg Holland.

 The deeply religious country had a fanatical and superstitious junta who ruled with an iron fist wrapped in barbed wire, but whose one point of weakness was being blessed by Buddhist monks on a weekly basis.
 It was during the 2007 revolution that monks chose to withhold their spiritual services from the generals.
 Peaceful marches started in Yangon and Mandalay with Buddhist monks—usually forbidden to engage in political matters—leading the marches.
 Demands were made for lower commodity prices, national reconciliation and the release of political prisoners, including Aung Sang Suu Kyi, daughter of the leader of independence, General Bo Gyoke Aung Sang.

 The revolution came to a bloody end, but it awoke the senses of the now united population of Burma, and the world’s eyes began to focus on the country and its military regime.